SIBO Symptoms, Causes, Testing & Diagnosis

-This is certainly the gold standard when it comes to SIBO testing.
-It is the most accurate and it determines if the SIBO is hydrogen or methane dominant.
+This is certainly the gold standard when it comes to a SIBO test.
+It is the most accurate and determines if the bacterial overgrowth is hydrogen or methane dominant.
 However, it can be a bit cumbersome.

-You need to fast for 12 hours, and breathe into a small balloon to measure baseline levels of hydrogen and methane.
+For this test, you need to fast for 12 hours and breathe into a small balloon to measure baseline levels of hydrogen and methane.
 Then, you ingest a precise amount of sugar to feed the bacteria and repeat breath samples every 15 minutes for 3 or more hours to see if levels of hydrogen or methane increase.

 I recommend the Lactulose Breath Test from Aerodiagnostics.

 This functional medicine SIBO test runs urine for by-products of yeast or bacteria in the small intestine.
 If your small intestine is housing a yeast or bacterial overgrowth, byproducts will appear in your urine, indicating their presence.
 This test is much easier for patients and only requires a single urine specimen.
 Yet, it does not determine whether your bacterial overgrowth is hydrogen or methane-dominant.

 3. Comprehensive Stool Test